ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

 Note that we even have access to namespaces!

-This trick is also useful for dealing with the `rapidcsv::Document` C++ constructor that have many default parameters:
+This trick is also useful for dealing with the `rapidcsv::Document` C++ constructor that has many default parameters:

 ```c++
 explicit Document(const std::string& pPath = std::string(),